Dr. Blake Wiedenheft

 I am interested in improving algae bioproduct production through genetic modification, and better understanding the consequences of algae-virus interactions.
 Algae show great potential as a sustainable source of fuel and other useful bioproducts.
 I want to elucidate how algae metabolic systems process nutrients and how to manipulate these systems to produce desired products.
 Further, I am intrigued by how algae have evolved to survive in competition with lytic algae viruses.

-Laina is an undergraduate student studying biological engineering.
-Her work in the lab primarily focuses on phages.
-In her free time, Laina enjoys being outdoors and running for the MSU Cross-Country team.
+Laina is an undergraduate student studying biochemistry.
+Her work in the lab involves purifying various CRISPR associated proteins.
+In her free time, Laina enjoys running, skiing, and being outdoors.

-I am an undergraduate student in Chemical and Biological engineering who enjoys getting his mind boggled by some seriously radical science.
-Never before has my curiosity been fed like it does when I’m doing science and around the people in this lab.
-I’m currently working under Calvin Cicha studying the interactions between algae and their viruses as well as finding ways to genetically modify algae for desired bioproducts.
-My journey in the lab is still young as I began in May of 2018 but my interest in biology and in CRISPR continues to grow as my knowledge of the field broadens.
-Outside of the lab, I enjoy solid conversations, hiking, snowboarding, camping and yoga and I love having people around to share the fun with.
+I am an undergraduate student in Chemical and Biological engineering earning a minor in microbiology.
+Never before has my curiosity been fed like it does when I’m learning and exploring science around the people in this lab.
+I’m currently working under Calvin Cicha searching for extremophilic algae that can be used for biofuel production as well as studying the interactions between algae and their viruses.
+Outside of the lab, I enjoy meaningful conversations, music creation, hiking, snowboarding, camping and yoga and I love having people around to share the fun with.

 I am a graduate student in the Microbiology and Immunology program at Montana State University.
 I am originally from Turkey and earned a Bachelor of Science degree in Bioengineering with Microbiology and Genetics minors from MSU.
 My research focuses on the functional versatility of Type I-F CRISPR-Cas systems.
 Apart from being a graduate student, I enjoy hiking, biking, traveling and, playing guitar.